Skip to content

 Resource: Interpretive Guide to the new Divorce Act

-Changes to the federal Divorce Act were meant to come into effect in July 2020.
+Changes to the federal Divorce Act came into force on March 1, 2021.
 In this document, former Member of LEAF’s Board of Directors Susan B. Boyd (Professor Emerita, Peter A. Allard School of Law, University of British Columbia) and Linda C. Neilson (Professor Emerita, University of New Brunswick) provide a guide to properly interpreting the Divorce Act in light of Observations published by the Senate and general rules of statutory interpretation.
 The document is now also available in French.

 These changes to the Divorce Act were long overdue.
-For the first time, a definition of « family violence » has been added to the Act, and family violence will become a mandatory consideration when determining the best interests of the child.
+For the first time, a definition of « family violence » has been added to the Act, and family violence is now a mandatory consideration when determining the best interests of the child.

 For example, the Divorce Act will now state that one of the factors to take into account when assessing the best interests of the child is “family violence”.
 According to both the Senate Committee’s Observations and principles of statutory interpretation, when thinking about family violence as a factor, people applying and working with the Act should keep in mind the well-documented reality that women and children are those most harmed by family violence.
 They should also be mindful of the potential consequences of awarding parental responsibilities to someone who engages in family violence.
 In our brief to the Senate Committee, we emphasized the highly gendered nature of family violence, specifically as a form of violence against women, and urged the Committee to recognize that “this gender imbalance directly affects the interests of children and needs to be considered in the application of the norms in Bill C-78.”